Understand the Future Customer Journey

 You don’t know exactly how customers will behave in the future, but you can map your current customer’s journey, and then consider the impact of technology, trends, and other external changes at each step.

-Here’s the healthcare example I shared with those CEOs …
+Here’s a healthcare example I shared with those CEOs …

 Imagine how this customer journey might change in the future:

 - A self-driving ambulance collects the patient.
 Because all traffic is self-driving, other vehicles automatically stop to let the emergency vehicle through.

 - The patient’s wearables transmit data wirelessly to artificial intelligence software that combines this data from that of thousands of other patients to make a diagnosis.